Emil Rindell

 Instead, the position in 3D space or in the 2D plane is the primary property that controls objects in 3D space or 2D plane and this position is handled with special (usually unique) tools and therefore it is very often enough to just select the objects to be changed at the time of the change itself.
 However, it is I as a user who controls, so when I think constraints are needed (because nothing else solves a particular situation better), you can apply it where it fits.

-This also means that if I were to remove one or more constraints, there is also the security that the current XYZ position in space is always there and "catches" the model if locks are missing = more control to you as a user!
+This also means that if I were to remove one or more constraints, there is also the security that the current XYZ position in space is always there and "catches" the model if constraints and relations are missing = more control to you as a user!

 However, once you have started using constraints, there is a high risk that you will have to keep placing more constraints until all objects or lines in the sketch are "fully defined".
 This means that changes can only be made in one or more predetermined ways, but no other way is accepted.

-For some parties, smaller assemblies and standard components, it can be very smart and useful and save a lot of time when changes are made only in fully predetermined ways.
+For some parts, smaller assemblies and standard components, it can be very smart and useful and save a lot of time when changes are made only in fully predetermined ways.

 However, a recognized disadvantage of constraints is that an unforeseen change is sometimes not possible to implementas it may "collide" with one or more other existing constraints.
 One then needs to either remove constraints, with the risk that the model "collapses", or start from scratch with constraints that take into account the change one wants to implement.